jon-heard/obsidian-inline-scripts/README.md

 - Removed expansion trigger options (now only expands on final key hit)
 - shortcut tests are now stored as regexp objects, instead of strings
 - All CSS classes now prefixed with "tejs_" to avoid overlap with other plugins
-- Expansions can now be surrounded with a javascript fenced code block
+- Expansions strings can now be surrounded with a javascript fenced code block
+- Expansion scripts can now return an array of strings.
+This allows segmentation of the data, though the string array is joined during expansion.
+- Expansion scripts now have access to "getExpansion(text)" to allow calling other shortcuts and using their results.

 ### 0.11.0
 - Decent error messaging for parsing shortcut-files and when shortcut isn't recognized